Keeper Tax Community Spotlight: Brandon Leuangpaseuth

 How did you handle taxes before you used Keeper?

-I didn’t know how to handle taxes when I first got into being a freelancer.
-Everyone warned me that I was going to owe a lot in taxes when tax season rolled around.
+I didn’t know how to handle my freelance writer taxes when I first got into being a contractor Everyone warned me that I was going to owe a lot in taxes when tax season rolled around.
 I was always really worried about that.
 I saw an ad for Keeper and I thought it was perfect for me.
 I loved how easy it was to use and how the software automatically found tax write-offs for me in my credit card history.
 Keeper is very easy to use.

 Any advice for other freelancers out there?